ivoras/llmaboutpage/README.md

 - You should manually clear the chat history when asking something about a new page.
 - Models need to support however long the page is.
 A 16k context is realistically the minimum.
-- I've tested this mostly with the `qwen3-coder:30b` model, with context size increased to 32k.
+- I've tested this mostly with the `qwen3-coder:30b` model with Ollama, with context size increased to 32k.
 It works really nice.

 ## Installation